Create multi agent system with ADK, deploy in Agent Engine and get started with A2A protocol

 #Create python package, to create whl file

 1. Now we will prepare the deploy script.
 The deploy script will deploy our image-scoring agent or agent engine service.
-Please change the content of deploy.py inside the image_scoring folder as below.
+Please confirm the content of deploy.py inside the deploy folder as below (Use Cloud Shell Editor Side Pane to find the file).

 import vertexai